RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - "Medium-Replay: Replay buffer data from an agent trained to a medium policy's performance (25k-400k timesteps)."
 - "Medium-Expert: 1 million timesteps from a medium policy concatenated with 1 million timesteps from an expert policy."

+These datasets are available from the 'HuggingFace' repository (Beeching and Simonini 2022).

 Decision trasnformers achieve policy maximisation by leveraging all trajectories in the dataset to improve generalisation, even if dissimilar from the target.
 This requires preprocessing, starting with batches of normalised data sequences.

 - Trajectory representation, feeding the sum of subsequent rewards from an initial timestep, allows the model to generate actions based on future desired rewards.